Using the Irregular Verbsand

 Understand the problem.

-Choosing the correct forms of lay and lie is a big challenge.
-Without a doubt, they are the two most difficult irregular verbs.
-The problem is that when we speak, we frequently misuse them.
+Lay and lie are the two most difficult irregular verbs because when we speak, we frequently misuse them.
 As a result, our ears are used to hearing incorrect forms.
-So when we spot a wrong form while we are proofreading, it sounds right.
+When we encounter a wrong form while we are proofreading, it sounds right.

 Know the solution.